dehidehidehi/vim-tools-for-scheme/README.md

 - a remap for the ']' key to automatically close parenthesis or brackets.
 - sane and overridable REPL defaults with library path detection using Akku.

+## Also included

+### A better Netrw

+This opiniated package also provides settings and extra (more convenient) remappings for Netrw, the file system tray for Vim.
+Netrw keyboard mappings may seem unintuitive.
+You may refer to this great article for documentation on the remappings : [Using Netrw, the Vim built-in file explorer](https://vonheikemen.github.io/devlog/tools/using-netrw-vim-builtin-file-explorer/)
+These will be something you may disable in an upcoming release.

+Some examples of provided remaps :
+- normal mode:   `<C-n>`       -> Open Netrw
+- netrw:        `ff`        -> create new file in current dir
+- netrw:        `FF`        -> delete file under cursor
+- netrw:        `dd`        -> create new dir in current dir
+- netrw:        `DD`        -> delete dir under cursor

 # Motivation

 Setting up a developping environment for Scheme requires many days of configuration for the developper who just wants to make a program.